junxit/us-congress-bills-112/metadata.md

 - 2011-05-13 — Introduced in House
 - 2011-05-13 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2011-05-13 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-05-16 — Referred to the Subcommittee on Aviation.
+- 2011-05-23 — Considered under suspension of the rules. (consideration: CR H3317-3319)
+- 2011-05-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1893.
+- 2011-05-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-05-23 — Mr. Petri moved to suspend the rules and pass the bill.
+- 2011-05-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3317-3318)
+- 2011-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3317-3318)